imbushuo/mac-precision-touchpad/README.md

 ## Converged Installation Guide

-0. **Disable Secure Boot if your MacBook comes with Apple T2 Security chip**: Boot with Command + R, select Startup Security Tools and disable Secure Boot (No Boot Security)
 1. Go to the release tab in Github and download the newest version
 2. Open the zip and navigate to `x64\ReleaseSigned`
 3. Go to `AmtPtpDeviceUniversalPkg` directory
 4. Right click `AmtPtpDevice.inf` and install it
-5. Confirm driver publisher

 **Note: it is unnecessary to enable test signing, or install the certificate manually.
 Doing so may cause problems in installation.
 See [this issue](https://github.com/imbushuo/mac-precision-touchpad/issues/228#issuecomment-538689587) for detailed explanation.**